gleberof/SQL-telegram-bot/README.md

 # SQL telegram bot.

 # The purpose.
-To send and receive messages to/from telegram bot with MS SQL server (by stored procedures)
+To send and receive messages to/from telegram bot natively with MS SQL server (by stored procedures)

 # Prerequsites
 * SQL Server 2016 or higher